eslam-ysn/Basic-Computer-Design/README.md

 Data Path,
 and Supporting Components.

+Some registers clocks have been modeified or relesed to assure timing and accurate result.

 Parameters and variables related to computer interrupts have been added for testing purposes only.
 The code might be edited in the future to include a fully functional interrupt system.

 In the near future, there will be further enhancements to improve code performance and structure.